 As you can see in the above diagram, six red flags have been placed at key points in the illustration.
-The first of these, a is there to ask if the Fourth Kingdom is really intended to denote the Roman Empire?
-It is also there to ask: In what way does a divided (East/West) Roman realm make sense when that was not a reality or an issue in the first century?
+The first of these, a asks, Is the fourth kingdom intended to denote the Roman Empire?
+It is also there to ask: In what way does a divided (East/West) Roman realm make sense when that was not a reality or an issue anywhere near the first century?

-Amillennialism's claim that the Fourth Kingdom is indeed the Roman Empire needs to be questioned.
+Amillennialism's claims that the Fourth Kingdom is indeed the Roman Empire but this staple idea needs to be questioned.

 "John's visions are revealed against the backdrop of Roman persecution of the church, and the image of the satanic beast clearly draws upon the historical image of Nero Caesar as a reference to a series of anti-Christian empires and their leaders throughout the age.

 According to this view, Revelation is more likely to have been written after A.D.70.
-John does not intend his reader to seee Babylon as referring to apostate Israel but to an evil secular empire which persecutes God's people."1
+John does not intend his reader to see Babylon as referring to apostate Israel but to an evil secular empire that persecutes God's people."1

-Now, the Roman Empire—even if it was intended—was not a "secular empire" as no nation, kingdom or xountry was without a variety of nationaly recognized deities.
+Now, the Roman Empire—even if it was intended—was not a "secular empire" as no nation, kingdom or country was without a variety of nationally recognized deities.
 Yet in terms of irreligion and tendency toward secularism, and can be truthfully said that the Jerusalem aristocracy was the most agnostic and atheistical of them all.

-It is staying well with the parameters of possibilities and options to think that the fourth kingdom could only be the Romans, but what if that is not the case?
-Is it possible that the fourth kingdom of Nebuchadnezzar and Daniel's prophecies was Judaea itself?
+It is staying well within the parameters of possibilities and options to think that the fourth kingdom could only be the Romans, but what if that is not the case?
+Is it possible that the fourth kingdom of Nebuchadnezzar and Daniel's prophecies was Judæa itself?
 (Click this link to see what that looks like and where that leads).

-Hasmonean Judaea began, not with an east/ west split but with a north/south division in its very character due to the contradictory influences of the Greek Seleucid northern kingdom versus the Greek Ptolemaic southern kingdom.
-Jewish society was similarly affected and divided leading to dissonant policies and practices from the time of Alexander's Diodochi, into the Hasmonean Dynasty, on into Herod's reign and policies.
-The repurcussions reverberated all the way to the First Great Revolt.
-However, a specifically Jewish timeline does not characterize Amillennial considerations of texts, hermeneutics and exegesis, but should it?
+Hasmonean Judæa began, not with an east/ west split but with a north/south division in its very character due to the contradictory influences of the Greek Seleucid northern kingdom versus the Greek Ptolemaic southern kingdom.
+Jewish society was similarly affected and divided leading to dissonant policies and practices from the time of Alexander's Diadochi, into the Hasmonean Dynasty, on into Herod's reign and policies.
+The repercussions reverberated all the way to the First Great Revolt.
+However, a specifically Jewish timeline does not characterize Amillennial considerations of texts, hermeneutics, and exegesis, but should it?